 Business benefits of Agility Outsourcing:

 - Budget: This model should result in over 40%-50% cost savings over traditional Outsourcing.
-Most of the savings come from the use of Low-code platform for development and maintenance and the rest from underpinnings stated above
+Most of the savings come from the use of a Low-code platform for development and maintenance and the rest from underpinnings stated above